forseti-security/forseti-security/_faq/resource/scanners.md

 {::options auto_ids="false" /}

 This page lists the Google Cloud Platform (GCP) scanners that currently have coverage in Forseti or are planned to have coverage.
-If a resource you're interested in isn't listed, please open an issue or contribute!
+If a scanner you're interested in isn't listed, please open an issue or contribute!

-For more information, see [scanner descriptions]({% link _docs/latest/configure/scanner/descriptions.md %})
+For more information, see the [scanner descriptions]({% link _docs/latest/configure/scanner/descriptions.md %}).

 {: .table .table-striped}
 | Scanner                                |